Background to The Music Book

 The remaining characters – and of course the words spoken by the monarchs and the two documents written by Frederick – are fictional, except for Robert Whitfield and his family who really existed, albeit in the 19th century.
 It remains a matter of conjecture whether an ancestor of his ever made a similar journey across Europe almost a century before.
 I have simply used an author’s licence to recount such an event.

-Since completing The Music Book, I have discovered the real identity of the man in the picture to be Wilhelm Rudolf Daniel Ludwig Phillip von Gall, born in 1734 near Kirchhain, the third of eight children, who, in 1768, at the age of thirty-four, married Albertine Juliane von Curti, ten years his younger.
+Since completing The Music Book, I have discovered the real identity of the man in the unknown painting to be Wilhelm Rudolf Daniel Ludwig Phillip von Gall, born in 1734 near Kirchhain, the third of eight children, who, in 1768, at the age of thirty-four, married Albertine Juliane von Curti, ten years his younger.
 An army officer, he fought first in the Seven Years War and later – from 1776 until 1781 – led his Hesse regiment, with various controversial ups and downs, alongside British forces in Canada and then during the American War of Independence.
 On his return to Hesse, he had an equally controversial career, culminating in his appointment as Marshal of the Court of the Elector William the First.
 Von Gall died in 1799.

 The emergence of the sitter’s real identity presented me with a dilemma.
 Should I rewrite the story to fit – in a more biographical way – the facts that had come to light or leave it as it was?
 Rather than lose the fictional connection with Frederick the Great and expunge the character of the feisty and beautiful Arabella Whitfield, I decided no change was necessary.